Prepare Your Finances, Protect Your Assets, and Return Home with Peace of Mind

 - How will I spend my days when I am no longer working abroad?

-This is why every OFW needs a written retirement plan.
-The Pauwi Na Workbook helps you organize your money, documents, accounts, family instructions, and daily plans in one place.
-It is not just a notebook.
-It is your guide for coming home prepared.
+This is why you, as an OFW, need a written retirement plan.
+The Pauwi Na Workbook can help you manage your money, documents, accounts, family instructions, and daily plans in a single workbook.
+This will be your guide for coming home prepared.

 Here are 7 steps every OFW should take before going home for good.